qutip/qutip-tutorials/tutorials-v5/heom/heom-1a-spin-bath-model-basic.md

 );
 ```

-Now we use the built-in functions.
-The `BosonicEnvironment` class, includes a
+Now we use the built-in fitting functions.
+The `BosonicEnvironment` class includes a
 method that performs this fit automatically.
 More information on how the
 built-in functios work can be found in `HEOM 1d: Spin-Bath model, fitting of spectrum and correlation functions`